jnewbery/blog/about.md

 - Providing mentoring and coaching for exceptionally talented but less experienced protocol developers.

-Brink's mission was to support Bitcoin development by supporting Bitcoin developers.
+Brink's mission is to support Bitcoin development by supporting Bitcoin developers.
 Whilst I was Executive Director, we raised $4 million and funded 7 open source developers.